FAQ

 What do I do if I’m experiencing issues with my prescription?

-Adjusting to a new prescription can take a few days to six weeks.
+Adjusting to a new prescription may take a few days to six weeks.
 If, after using your glasses for a while, you still feel like your prescription is incorrect, please contact our team for a refund.

-What if my prescription is expired?
+What if my prescription is more than 24 months old?

 How do I find my pupillary distance (PD)?